dome9/cft-simulator/README.md

 A utility to simulate / debug complex Cloud Formation Templates.

 ### Why should I care?
-CFT have gone a long way from being a declerative blue print for an AWS environment.
+CFT have gone a long way from being a declarative blueprint for an AWS environment.
 Power users of AWS CloudFormation, often create CFTs which act like a software program - one that accepts parameters, process them according to logic and generates output.<br/>
 This tool allows you to run an offline (= not executing the stack in AWS environment) simulation of the CFT according to various input parameters.<br/>
 Now you can debug complex CFT and transform a generic template into a concrete plan with all parameters and conditions materialized.<br/>